 On Friday, Eastern Michigan University flipped the switch on its new cogeneration plant, becoming the first university in Michigan to meet close to 100% of its campus energy needs.
 In the event of a power outage, EMU will be able to serve as a safe haven for people in the community by retaining its ability to produce electricity and heat for the campus.

 Salinas Saves Thousands of Dollars Thanks to Solar Energy

 A consortium of eight public agencies in Salinas Valley collaborated with ENGIE Services U.S. to reduce power costs, resulting in a combined $100 million return on clean energy investments.
-The project includes community-based, sustainable energy programs such as solar and water conservation technologies.
+The cities of Salinas, Gonzales and Greenfield, Hartnell College, the Monterey County Office of Education, Salinas Union High School District, Salinas City Elementary School District, and Monterey Airport have implemented community-based, sustainable energy programs.

 ThinkTech Hawaii hosts Hawaii Regional Business Development Manager, Brandon Hayashi, to discuss how ENGIE Services U.S. is addressing the global energy transformation.
 Hayashi and his team are working to adapt the ENGIE model to reflect Hawaii’s unique culture and energy needs.

 Soledad Brings Solar Power to Every School in District

 Building on the momentum and success of Soledad High School’s Solar Project completed in February 2017, the Soledad Unified School District began construction on a second round of solar projects in mid-December 2017.
 The project is being implemented in partnership with ENGIE Services U.S. (formerly OpTerra Energy Services) and will expand solar energy production to every school site, saving $5 million in utility costs over the 25-year life of the project.

 ENGIE Wraps Acquired U.S. Energy Storage, Efficiency & Sustainability Players into Parent Brand